craws/OpenAtlas/sphinx/source/entity/stratigraphic_unit.rst

 CIDOC documentation: :cidoc_entity:`E18 Physical Thing<e18-physical-thing>`

-Stratigraphic units are used to record archaeological data.
+Stratigraphic units are primarily used to record archaeological data.
 They are subunits of a :doc:`feature` which itself is a subunit of a :doc:`place`.
 For an archaeological workflow example see :doc:`/examples/archaeological_data`.

 Form fields
 -----------